goyalpramod/Practical-Prompts/README.md

 ```

 (P.S. you can always attach one of PDFs on prompting to the llm while using the prompt builder to turn it into a super prompt builder, like give the google guide plus the above prompt to have the best prompt out there)

+## Basic Structure of a good prompt

+Instruction - a specific task or instruction you want the model to perform

+Context - external information or additional context that can steer the model to better responses

+Input Data - the input or question that we are interested to find a response for

+Output Indicator - the type or format of the output.

+For general best practices while writing a prompt consider reading my [blog](https://goyalpramod.github.io/blogs/AI_agents_from_first_principles/#prompts) on it.\
+For a more thorough guide, consider reading [google's prompt engineering](https://www.kaggle.com/whitepaper-prompt-engineering) guide.\
+For an even more advanced guide consider reading this [paper](https://arxiv.org/pdf/2406.06608) by researches from OpenAI, Stanford, Microsoft and many more contributors.

 ## Better structure of a good prompt